Ancient history: South Asia

-Paleolithic tools have been discovered in India dating to 200,000 years ago, and neolithic sites are known from near the Indus Valley dating to around 8000 BC.
-Agriculture began in the Indus Valley around 7000 BC, and to the Ganges Valley by 3000 BC.
+Paleolithic tools have been discovered in India dating to 200,000 years ago, and Neolithic sites are known from near the Indus Valley dating to around 8000 BC.
+Agriculture began in the Indus Valley around 7000 BC, and reached the Ganges Valley by 3000 BC.
 Barley, cotton, and wheat were grown and the population had domesticated cattle, goats, and sheep.

-The Indus Valley civilization developed around 3000 BC in the Indus and Ghaggar-Hakra river valleys of eastern Afghanistan, Pakistan, and western India.
-Another name for this civilisation is Harappan, after the first of its cities to be excavated, Harappa in the Pakistani province of Punjab.
-Harappan civilization grew out of the earlier agricultural communities as they evolved into cities.
+The Indus Valley Civilisation developed around 3000 BC in the Indus and Ghaggar-Hakra river valleys of north-east Afghanistan, Pakistan, and western India.
+Another name for this civilisation is Harappan, after the first of its cities to be excavated, Harappa (now in the Pakistani province of Punjab).
+Harappan civilisation grew out of the earlier agricultural communities as they evolved into cities.
 These communities created and traded jewelry, figurines, and seals that appear widely scattered throughout Mesopotamia, Afghanistan, and Iran.
 Chickens were domesticated in addition to the earlier crops and animals.
 They developed their own writing system, the Indus Valley script, which is still mostly undeciphered.
 The exact structure of society and the way the cities were governed is not known.
 By about 1600 BC, the Indus Valley culture had abandoned many of their cities, including Mohenjo-Daro.
 The exact reason for this decline is not known.

 Indo-European speaking peoples began to spread into India about 1500 BC.
 The Rigveda, in Sanskrit, dates to this period and begins a period often known as the Vedic period.
 Between 1500 and 500 BC these peoples spread throughout most of India and had begun to found small cities.
-Vedic society was characterized by the varna system which divided society into four broad castes, which were later elaborated.
-By the end of the Vedic period, this way of organizing society had become central to Indian society.
+Vedic society was characterised by the varna system which divided society into four broad castes, which were later elaborated.
+By the end of the Vedic period, this way of organising society had become central to Indian society.
 Religion in the late Vedic period was evolving into Hinduism, which spread throughout Southeast Asia.
 Siddhartha Gautama, born around 560 BC in northern India, went on to found a new religion based on his ascetic life – Buddhism.
 This faith also spread throughout Eastern and Southeastern Asia after his death.
 This period also saw the composition of the epics Ramayana and Mahabharata.

 The kingdom of Magadha rose to prominence under a number of dynasties that peaked in power under the reign of Ashoka Maurya, one of India's most legendary and famous emperors.
 During the reign of Ashoka, the four dynasties of Chola, Chera, and Pandya were ruling in the South, while Devanampiya Tissa (250–210 BC) controlled Anuradhapura (now Sri Lanka).
 These kingdoms, while not part of Ashoka's empire, were in friendly terms with the Maurya Empire.
 An alliance existed between Devanampiya Tissa and Ashoka of India, who sent Buddhist missionaries to Sri Lanka.